 Redeeming

-Last updated: May 6, 2026
+Last updated: June 8, 2026

 Redeeming lets you exchange PUSD directly for BCH at face value.
 This mechanism is central to how ParyonUSD maintains its $1 peg: it creates a price floor that prevents PUSD from trading significantly below $1.

 Redemptions take a minimum of 12 blocks (about 2 hours) to finalize.
-If you just want to swap PUSD for BCH, a DEX will usually be faster and cheaper.
+If you just want to swap PUSD for BCH, a DEX like Cauldron will usually be faster and cheaper.
 The main purpose of the redemption mechanism is to enable arbitrage that keeps PUSD pegged to $1.

 How redemptions work